It costs a business an average of more than £30,000 to replace an employee.

 Training is often regarded as a needless expense that may not even generate a return.

-However, if you are able to offer the right training programs to your staff, they'll work more productively.
+However, if you can offer the right training programs to your staff, they'll work more productively.
 They'll appreciate that you gave them the opportunity to gain new skills.

 Training is a no-brainer from an employee engagement and job satisfaction perspective, but many SMEs balk at the cost - both in terms of cash and time.

-The same issue applies to many personal development initiatives: they sound great in theory, but in practice, the cost and cashflow hit just doesn't make them worthwhile.
+The same issue applies to many personal development initiatives: they sound great in theory, but the cost and cash flow hit in practice don't make them worthwhile.

-• Look online.
-Massive open online courses (MOOCs) are often free or low cost, and cover almost every subject imaginable.
-Check sites such edX, Khan Academy and FutureLearn to start off.
+- Look online.
+Massive open online courses (MOOCs) are often free or low-cost and cover almost every subject imaginable.
+Check sites such edX, Khan Academy and FutureLearn to start.

-• Shadowing and job rotation.
-Many employees appreciate the chance to gain experience in fields that are entirely unrelated to their usual territory.
-Implement work shadowing or job rotation initiatives to encourage your employees to diversify their skillsets.
+- Shadowing and job rotation.
+Many employees appreciate the chance to gain experience in fields entirely unrelated to their usual territory.
+Implement work shadowing or job rotation initiatives to encourage employees to diversify their skill sets.

-• Think strategically.
+- Think strategically.
 Which skills will your company be lacking in the future?
-Can you identify employees who are well-placed to learn these skills?
+Can you identify well-placed employees who can learn these skills?
 Strategic thinking adds focus to personal development efforts.

-• Create ultra-concise personal development plans.
+- Create ultra-concise personal development plans.
 Personal development plans tend to be wordy and buzzword-filled.
 Try making them as concise as possible.
-Perhaps ask staff for a list of three skills they'd like to gain over the next year, with a brief suggestion of how they might work towards them.
+Perhaps ask staff to list three skills they'd like to gain over the next year and a brief suggestion of how they might work towards them.

-• Conference attendance days.
-Give your staff the opportunity to attend a number of industry events and conferences throughout the year.
+- Conference attendance days.
+Allow your staff to attend some industry events and conferences throughout the year.

 Okay, so you'll have to spend a little time managing each of these initiatives, but they'll cost you little (or nothing!) upfront.

-Regardless of how you approach personal development at work, it's vital that you follow one rule:
+Regardless of how you approach personal development at work, you must follow one rule:

 Employees must be made aware of the various personal development opportunities available to them.